VinAIResearch/blur-kernel-space-exploring/README.md

 ```
 where `(H, C, W)` is the shape of the images (note that all images in the dataset must have the same shape), `img_folder` is the folder that contains the images, `name` is the name of the dataset, and `save_path` is the save destination (`save_path` must end with `.lmdb`).

-When the script finished, two folders `train_sharp_wval.lmdb` and `train_blur_wval.lmdb` will be created in `./REDS`.
+When the script is finished, two folders `train_sharp_wval.lmdb` and `train_blur_wval.lmdb` will be created in `./REDS`.

 ### Training
 To do image deblurring, data augmentation, and blur generation, you first need to train the blur encoding network (The F function in the paper).
 This is the only network that you need to train.
-After creating the dataset, change the value of `dataroot_HQ` and `dataroot_LQ` in `options/kernel_encoding/REDS/woVAE.yml` to the paths of the sharp and blur lmdb datasets that created before, then use the following script to train the model:
+After creating the dataset, change the value of `dataroot_HQ` and `dataroot_LQ` in `options/kernel_encoding/REDS/woVAE.yml` to the paths of the sharp and blur lmdb datasets that were created before, then use the following script to train the model:
 ```
 python train.py -opt options/kernel_encoding/REDS/woVAE.yml
 ```